rdavidson1994/textadv/README.md

 'go down' (or just 'down' or 'd')

-'hit tall kobold with iron sword' (or just 'hit thin')
+'hit tall kobold with iron sword' (or just 'hit tall')

 'take key'